cgerson/bike-share-analysis/README.md

 # bike-share-analysis

-Analysis of open bikeshare data
+Using NYC citibike <a href="http://www.citibikenyc.com/system-data" target="_blank">system data</a> to analyze various aspects of the bikeshare system.